yu-ming-chen/tp/docs/DeveloperGuide.md

 Note that the `help` command can be executed on `Budget Page` view as well, but it will display a different set of help message that is unique to the `Budget Page` view with commands that can be executed on the view.
 ### 4.4.
 UI

+This section elaborates on the implementations of various `Ui` features.

 #### 4.4.1.
 List View Rendering
 (Contributed by Wen Hao)